Breast Cancer – Diagnosis, Symptoms, and Treatment

 - Selective estrogen receptor modulators commonly include Nolvadex (tamoxifen) and Fareston (toremifene).

-In postmenopausal women, agents such as CDK 4/6 inhibitors plus Femara (letrozole), Faslodex (fulvestrant), or aromatase inhibitors are typically used.
+In postmenopausal women who already produce lower levels of hormones, agents such as CDK 4/6 inhibitors plus Femara (letrozole), Faslodex (fulvestrant), or aromatase inhibitors are typically used.
 CKD 4/6 inhibitors include Ibrance (palbociclib) or Kisqali (ribociclib).

 - Fisher B, Anderson S, Bryant J, et al. Twenty-year follow-up of a randomized trial comparing total mastectomy, lumpectomy, and lumpectomy plus irradiation for the treatment of invasive breast cancer.
 N Engl J Med 2002; 347:1233. - https://www.nejm.org/doi/full/10.1056/NEJMoa022152